Violin Setup Foundations, Level I

 Violin Pegs/Count on several extra (trust me!) with shaft larger than the existing peg hole in scroll

-Two set of strings; Tonica, Prelude, or your choice
+Two set of strings; Prelude, Tonica, or your choice

 Sound Post material; 6-6.5mm diameter

-Two each of violin tailpieces, tail wire, fine tuners, & end buttons (these come with new violins usually)
+Two each of violin tailpieces, tail wire, fine tuners, & end buttons

 Tools: